Skip Navigation

 • Social media and networking skills for the academic job market (curating your strengths and achievements on the web)

-• Professional communication (analyzing communicative situation to write effective emails and to tackle challenging writing)
+• Professional communication (analyzing communicative situations to write effective emails and tackle challenging writing)

-If you have any questions as a graduate student interested in writing support or resources, please contact us.
-We greatly appreciate faculty mentors and department administrators who recommend available writing support to their graduate students.
+If you have any questions as a graduate student interested in writing support or resources, contact us at gradwritingsupport@stonybrook.edu

-Contact: Dr. Shyam Sharma, Graduate Program Director (ghanashyam.sharma@stonybrook.edu).
+Or contact Dr. Shyam Sharma, Graduate Program Director, at shyam.sharma@stonybrook.edu.